Chapter 2 Walkthrough

 function in targets

-version >= 0.12.0 creates an initial target script for you to fill in.
+version >= 0.12.0 creates an initial target script with comments to help you fill it in.
 Ours looks like this:

 # _targets.R file